validatedid/vidchain-doc/tutorial.md

 ### Demo example: Issuing our first credential
 For the sake of the Tutorial we’ll use the built-in liveliness detection to create a *Verifiable ID* from within the VIDwallet.
 To do so,

-1. open the VIDwallet, and select the (+) icon on the top right corner, and then ID Card icon.
+1. open the VIDwallet, select the (+ New Credential) button and then Verify your ID icon.
+Both ID card and passport will work.
 1. Follow the steps to verify your ID and at the end you will receive your first verifiable credential!
 1. Then we will login into a fake Government site and issue a credential to the authenticated user.

-## Authenticating users with OIDC flow
+## 1. Authenticating users with OIDC flow

 You will need to configure your web application to initiate an OpenID Connect flow towards VIDchain’s OpenID provider, and set up a callback URL to receive the Authorization Code and request the id_token.

 > OpenID Discovery URL
-> You can set up your OIDC client by using OIDC Discovery to: `https://api.vidchain.net/.> well-known/openid-configuration`
+> You can set up your OIDC client by using OIDC Discovery to: `https://api.vidchain.net/.well-known/openid-configuration`

 ?> NOTE: We strongly recommend the use of an OpenID client library like AppAuth-JS or JSO-OAuth2.
 Alternatively, you can find a comprehensive list of other certified products on the OpenID website: https://openid.net/developers/certified/ or in https://oauth.net/code/